Rohan Mustafa: International career

 Mustafa made his One Day International debut against Scotland on 1 February 2014.
 One month later, on 17 March 2014, he also made his Twenty20 International debut against the Netherlands during the 2014 ICC World Twenty20.
 After the 2014 ICC World Twenty20, Mustafa was appointed vice-captain of the UAE.

 In September 2014, he faced a major legal battle when a Dubai court banned him from entering the country for one year after being found guilty of absconding from duty.
-He was accused of playing for another corporation without any written permissions from his employers thereby breaching the contract.
+He was accused of being in breach of contract for playing for another corporation without written permission from his employers.

 He immediately returned to Pakistan but he won the court appeal and was able to overturn the court order as he was able to obtain the no objection certificate with the combined assistance from former UAE head coach Aqib Javed, Emirates Cricket Board and from his former employers.
-The appeal was successfully upheld in November 2014 and as a result he was back in contention for a spot in the 2015 Cricket World Cup.
+The appeal was successfully upheld in November 2014 and as a result he was back in contention for a spot in the national team for the 2015 Cricket World Cup.

 At the 2016 Asia Cup Qualifier, Mustafa scored 77 runs from 50 balls in the first match against Afghanistan, opening the batting with Muhammad Kaleem.
 This set a new record for the highest score by a UAE player in a Twenty20 International.
-Mustafa also took three wickets in Afghanistan's innings, which is also record in international taking 3 wickets and 75+ runs in a same match with the UAE going on to win the match by 16 runs.
+Mustafa also took three wickets in Afghanistan's innings, which is also a record in international taking 3 wickets and 75+ runs in a same match with the UAE going on to win the match by 16 runs.

 On 4 April 2017, Mustafa scored his maiden One Day International century, scoring 109 against Papua New Guinea.
 In the same match, he took his maiden five-wicket haul, taking 5/25.
 In doing so, he became only the third player to score a century and take a five-wicket haul in the same ODI after Viv Richards and Paul Collingwood.